sandal-tan/breadboard/README.md

 # Pico Enclosure

-A Raspberry Pico based framework for building "smart" enclosures and providing an API interfacing with attached sensors and devices.
+A micropython framework for interfacing to and managing connected GPIO devices.
+Provides an API to interact with connected devices, as well as an event system to trigger actions on system state changes.

 Currently supported devices: